When it comes to computers in general the standard that is followed for system logs is known as syslog.

 This is one of the better syslog tools that you can get for free, and is definitely worth taking a look if you want to start managing your system’s logs, and the logs of networked and connected remote systems.

-You can download the free version from this link over here.
+You can download the 100% free version.

 SnmpSoft Syslog Watcher is an application that handles many of the syslog functionality that you would expect from a critical system such as this.

 It collects logs and sends out notifications for network devices and computers.

 By implementing this system you will be able to store logs and access them from a single point, making log retrievals much more streamlined and efficient.